-- 16. Stop the engine and remove the key. - 17.
-Engage safety prop on the windrower's lift cylinder as follows: - a.
-Pull lever (A) and rotate toward header to release, and lower safety prop onto cylinder. - b.
-Repeat for opposite lift cylinder.
+- 18. Shut down the engine, and remove the key from the ignition. - 19.
+Engage the safety props on both lift cylinders as follows: - a.
+Pull lever (A), rotate toward the header to release, and lower the safety prop onto the cylinder. - b.
+Repeat for the opposite lift cylinder.

 Ensure the safety props engage over the cylinder piston rods.
-If a safety prop does not engage properly, raise the header until the prop fits over the rod.
+If the safety prop does not engage properly, raise the header until the safety prop fits over the rod.